 Lawrence is a diverse and multifaceted city that provides many of the amenities of a large metropolitan area, while still maintaining a strong sense of community.
 Located in Northeast Kansas, Lawrence is just 45 minutes west of Kansas City, and 30 minutes east of Topeka, the state capital.
 Lawrence offers a rich and fascinating history, a wide range of exciting cultural experiences, nationally recognized educational institutions, and some of the most unique and enjoyable shopping opportunities in the Midwest.

-For information about Lawrence as a destination, go to the Lawrence Convention and Visitors Bureau website.
+For information about Lawrence as a destination, go to the eXplore Lawrence, the Lawrence Convention and Visitors Bureau.

 Lawrence possesses all of the aspects of a friendly, active and culturally diverse community.
 With the perfect combination of small-town hospitality and big-city attractions, Lawrence lays claim to its share of national recognition and historical significance.